There is a balm in Gilead

 If there is any expression to describe this music fitly, this seems to be it: Syncopated, Rhythmic, Sacred Melody.
 The syncopation gives it a peculiar advantage in representing musically the idea of the words. . . .
 Rhythm; omit that and you have lost an essential attribute.
 The very soul of the Negro is linked with rhythm. . . .
 So natural is it, and such a powerful hold has it upon the nature of the Negro that when he really sings in earnest, he sings not only with his voice, but with his head, hands, feet, and even his whole body. . . .
 To sing these songs correctly, the stranger must be in a spiritual frame of mind.
 Then too, he must not try to sing—that is, he must not try to impress people with his voice, or voice culture, but must abandon himself entirely to his spiritual nature.
 This done, there is no need for fear or failure.

 The song was recorded by the Fisk University Jubilee Quartet two years later, on 9 December 1909 for Victor 16487, featuring vocalists John Wesley Work, Noah Walker Ryder, Alfred Garfield King, and J.A.
 Myers.
-This recording has been digitized and preserved by the Document Records company on volume 1 of their chronological collection of Fisk recordings, and it is available via the Internet Archive (embedded below).

 by CHRIS FENNER